-The President of the Republic promulgates the law within the fifteen (15) days which follow the transmission which has been made to him by the President of the National Assembly.
+The President of the Republic promulgates the laws within the fifteen (15) days that follow the transmission made to him by the President of the National Assembly.

-This time period is reduced to five (5) days in case of urgency declared by the National Assembly.
+This time period is reduced to five (5) days in the case of urgency declared by the National Assembly.

-The President of the Republic can, before the expiration of these time periods, demand of the National Assembly a second deliberation of the law or certain of its articles.
+The President of the Republic can, before the expiration of these time periods, address a motivated demand to the National Assembly for a second deliberation of the law or of certain of its Articles.
 This deliberation may not be refused.